History of Ancient Text Street in Hanoi

 For a recent century, ancient text of Vietnam’s culture has nearly disappeared with the domination of Western culture during colonial period of French and the “Opening” time in 1990s and 2000s.

-Ong Do's work brightens a corner of streets during Tet holiday
+Ong Do's work brightens a corner of streets during Tet festival

 People in Hanoi have begun to be familiar with the appearance of this special street on each Tet Holiday.
 Dozens of Ông Đồ, old to young, even female one, dressed diversely in traditional clothes of scholar in the past, or modern clothes of Jeans, pants and T-shirts.
 They “dance” with their pens on paper and other materials, to create truly sophisticated text in Chinese style, Vietnamese styles and other modern style of text.